-Katie Cassidy Rushed To Dad David Cassidy’s Side Despite Rocky Relationship
+#Arrow Star Katie Cassidy Is At The Side Of Father #DavidCassidy

 — News10 (@KTVL) November 19, 2017

 But Katie Cassidy is now at the Ft.
-Lauderdale hospital at the side of her father, David Cassidy accompanied by her uncle, Shaun Cassidy who issued a statement on Twitter, thanking fans for their messages of love for David Cassidy and the family.
+Lauderdale hospital at the side of her father, David Cassidy, accompanied by her uncle, Shaun Cassidy, who issued a statement on Twitter, thanking fans for their messages of love for David Cassidy and the family.

 “Thank you for all your love and good wishes for David.
 It means the world to all of us.”